The MEng Program: Graduation and Retention Rates

 The MEng Program launched in 2016, and 9 students from other programs (MBS and PPC) switched into the second year of program.
 Although the students met all requirements of the curriculum and TDP, it was not the standard sequencing of the fully implemented program.
 A more complete evaluation will be possible in the 2017-18 academic year as the MEng students’ progress in the fully implemented program.
 For now, results of the TDP for the initial group of 9 students is presented.

-Nine students participated in the TDP during the 2016-17 academic year.
-The TDP Presentations took place on Friday, May 5, 2017.
-The TDP Rubric [Exhibit 4.8] was used for scoring presentations based on quality of presentation, slides, and technical coverage [see Table 1 & 2].
-A panel of judges composed of KGI faculty and industry leaders, including several members of the Amgen Bioprocessing Center Advisory Board (ABCAB); their names and roles can be found in Table 3.
+Twenty students participated in the TDP during the 2018-2019 academic year.
+The TDP Final Project Presentations took place on Friday, April 26, 2019.
+The TDP Rubric was used for scoring presentations based on quality of presentation, slides, and technical coverage [see Table 2].
+A panel of judges composed of KGI faculty and industry leaders, including several members of the Amgen Bioprocessing Center Advisory Board (ABCAB), provided feedback on the students’ work.